Why Common Sense Inspires a Balanced Attitude

 He did not think of a healthy future with enough strength, yet he tried to help and did his best.
 Hypnotism and psychic suggestion are part of life.
 Their influence must be reduced as much as possible.
 If one wants to have a sane future, inevitably one must think about it, visualize it as healthful, work for it and dream about it.

 Of course, extreme Left and extreme Right are twin brothers in disguise.
 It is rather easy to see in the 21st century that to every form of right-wing hysteria, a form of left-wing hysteria directly corresponds.
 The same applies to schizoid views of life and psychotic wishes to physically eliminate adversaries.
-Adolf Hitler and Joseph Stalin had much in common.

 Regarding mentally unbalanced attempts to control entire nations and society as a whole, narrow-minded Left and Right are both happy to wash brains and dominate minds on a large scale.
 They are inclined to use fear as a weapon at conscious as well as subconscious levels of psychological warfare.
 They have no future and soon destroy themselves, as Nazism and Fascism did.